tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_4.md

 *The most dangerous entity out there.*

 And I immediately understood why Maren had been using the word “it.”
 His corpse did not cast a shadow.
 The light simply passed through his body.
+It felt uncanny.
+Disconnected from the surroundings.
+As if he wasn’t really there.

-"Maren," I said, very calmly.
-"I think we need to talk."
+"Maren," I said, very calmly, mentally preparing to speak the single most scary combination of words known to humankind.
+"We need to talk."